MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/optical.md

 * [Exercises](#exercises)

 <a name="sop"></a>
 ### Standard operating protocol

 <a name="startup"></a>

-##### Instrument startup: - \<h5>
+#### Instrument startup:

-* Turn on the machine
+* Switch the microscope on __link to image of power switch on rear__
-* Log in on the desktop
+* Log on to instrument workstation using your MIT Kerberos
-* Start the DSX Software
+* Start the DSX Software __link to screenshot showing software, maybe__
-* Lower the stage
+* Use the manual focusing knob to lower the microscope stage __link to image__
+* Load/change [objectives](#objectives) if needed
-* Bring the objective into tilt position
+* Put the microscope head into the tilt position (lower it) using the button on the console or the software button

 <a name="operation"></a>
 ##### Operation:

-* Put your sample on tray
+* Put your sample on stage
-* Use the knob to bring sample into focus
+* Use the manual focusing knob to bring sample into focus
-* Use the dial on the console to focus with more precision

-<a name="features"></a>

-##### Features:

-* Capture a 2D picture of the sample
-* Make a 3D capture of the sample using start/end mode
-* Use stitching feature to make a map of the sample
+* Chracterize!
+For a list of features see the [detailed operating instructions](#details)
-* Use the map to create a 2D of 3D capture of a large area of the sample based on the map image
-* Use measurement tab to measure the distance, angle, or difference in height between two points on sample
-* Use measurement tab to find the volume of the sample.
+* Verify files are saved where you intend
+* Repeat as needed

 <a name="shutdown"></a>

-#####  Instrument shut down
+#####  Instrument shut down:

-* Bring objective into lens exchange position
+* Close the DSX software - when you exit the software the microscope head should raise into a retracted position
-* Turn off machine
+* Switch the microscope off
-* Log out of software
+* Log out of Windows

 <a name="materials"></a>
 ### Compatible materials and sample prep:

 * compatible materials